Ada's homepage

 3.1

-4 3/8 Linear equations, linear systems, solutions, associated matrices, examples.
+4 3/4 Linear equations, linear systems, solutions, associated matrices, examples.
 Homogeneous and compatible systems.
 Elementary row operations, pivots, row-echelon form.
 Equivalent matrices and equivalent linear systems.
 Examples of Gauss reduction.
+Rank of a matrix.

 3.1, 3.2

-8 3/19 Geometric vectors: segments, applied vectors, direction, orientation and length of a vector.
+Geometric vectors: segments, applied vectors, direction, orientation and length of a vector.
 Parallel and coplanar vectors.
 Cartesian systems of coordinates.
-Operations on vectors: sum and the parallelogram rule.
+Operations on vectors: sum and difference of vectors, multiplication by a scalar, properties and geometric interpretations.

 Quizzes on matrices and linear systems (quizzes file 1 without solutions).